southpolesteve/baseapp/README.markdown

 - Action Mailer
   - Does not send mail in development
   - Raises delivery errors in development
-- Server Output
+- Development server
-  - Turn of asset expansion in development
+  - Turn of asset expansion in output